truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 include file="/static/includes/SCALEUpgradePaths.md"

-### CORE to SCALE Migrations
+### TrueNAS Migrations

 {{< include file="/_includes/MigrateCOREtoSCALEWarning.md" >}}

 {{< enterprise >}}
-Enterprise customers with HA systems should contact iXsystems Support for assistance with migrating to TrueNAS SCALE.
+Enterprise customers with HA systems should contact iXsystems Support for assistance with migrating to TrueNAS.
 {{< expand "iXsystems Support" "v" >}}
 {{< include file="content/_includes/iXsystemsSupportContact.md" >}}
 {{< /expand >}}
 {{< /enterprise >}}

-When attempting to migrate from TrueNAS CORE, the general recommendation is to back up the system configuration file and use a SCALE **.iso** file to fresh install TrueNAS.
+When attempting to migrate from a FreeBSD-based TrueNAS version, the general recommendation is to back up the system configuration file and use a TrueNAS **.iso** file to fresh install TrueNAS.
 After install, restore the system configuration and import the pools.

 Depending on the specific system configuration, this can be a straightforward or complicated process.
-See the [Migration articles]({{< relref "/SCALE/GettingStarted/Migrate/_index.md" >}}) for cautions and notes about differences between each software and the CORE to SCALE migration process.
+See the [Migration articles]({{< relref "/SCALE/GettingStarted/Migrate/_index.md" >}}) for cautions and notes about differences between each software and the migration process.

-You must either clean install using an <file>iso</file> or use an upgrade file to migrate a TrueNAS CORE system to SCALE 25.04 (Fangtooth).
+You must either clean install using an <file>iso</file> or use an upgrade file to migrate a FreeBSD-based TrueNAS system to TrueNAS 25.04 (Fangtooth).
-Enterprise customers should [contact Support](https://www.truenas.com/docs/scale/gettingstarted/migrate/migratecorehatoscaleha/#expand-1-Enterprise%20HA%20Migrations) for assistance with transitioning from CORE to SCALE.
+Enterprise customers should [contact Support](https://www.truenas.com/docs/scale/gettingstarted/migrate/migratecorehatoscaleha/#expand-1-Enterprise%20HA%20Migrations) for assistance with migration.

 ## Component Versions
 Click the component version number to see the latest release notes for that component.